 The variation of parameters with collision energies has good agreement with general understanding, whereas there are significant variations with the number of participants.
-The extracted freeze-out temperature does not have a strong dependence on the number of participants (centrality), whereas the chemical potentials show a wide variation.
-To have a better understanding of variation with $N_{part}$, we have also presented the behavior of scaled parameters.
+The extracted freeze-out temperature has no strong dependence on the number of participants (centrality), whereas the chemical potentials show a wide variation.
+We have presented the behavior of scaled parameters to have a better understanding of the centrality variation.
 These parameters have been normalized with the value obtained in most central collisions and compared along with the other collision energies.
 Scaled $\mu_Q$ and $\mu_S$ appear to follow the scaling behavior of $\mu_B$, which may be a signal of equilibration among three conserved charges.
-The strangeness suppression factor ($\gamma_S$) deviates from the equilibrium value at peripheral collisions and tends to saturate near unity at central collisions.
-In the peripheral collisions, $\gamma_S$ starts around $.7$ and increases towards central.
-This means, the strange hadrons are deviated from equilibrium at low multiplicity collision, whereas there is a sign of equilibration as the centrality increases.
-We have also inferred that the flattening of the scaled parameter and $\gamma_S$ appears around a threshold of $N_{part}=150$.
+The strangeness suppression factor ($\gamma_S$) deviates from the equilibrium value at peripheral collisions and tends to saturate near unity in central collisions.
+In the peripheral collisions, $\gamma_S$ starts around $.7$ and increases towards most central bins.
+This variation indicates that the strange hadrons are deviated from equilibrium at low multiplicity collision, whereas there is a sign of equilibration as the $N_{part}$ increases.
+The flattening of the scaled parameter and $\gamma_S$ appears around a threshold of $N_{part}=150$.
 So we can apply a grand canonical description for the systems created out of $A$-$A$ collisions with more participants than $150$.
-Analysis with other colliding ions and yields data of other strange hyperons may help to understand this further.
+We have found the $\gamma_S$ to lie below $1$ (around $0.9$) even at most central collisions.
+In this study, we have only used kaons, so the variation of $\gamma_S$ is an artifact of the kaon to pion ratio.
+Future analysis with yields data of other strange hyperons may help to understand this further.

 Further, we have estimated different particle ratios to cross-check the effectiveness of our parameterization.
-Our predicted ratios seem to have good agreement with experimental data.
-We have only reproduced ratios regarding pions, kaons, and protons as they are used in our analysis.
-A saturating trend with $N_{part}$ has been observed for kaon to pion ratio also, which can be well explained with the help of $\gamma_S$.
+Our estimated hadron ratios seem to have good agreement with experimental data.
+We have only reproduced ratios regarding pions, kaons, and protons as they are present in our analysis.
+A saturating trend with $N_{part}$ has been observed for the kaon to pion ratio and explained with the $\gamma_S$.